 - fexofenadine hydrochloride 180mg (generic and branded as Telfast): adult dose

 Customers can also buy hayfever nasal sprays (steroid and non-steroid nasal sprays), which can be used alongside antihistamine tablets.
 Children and adults can also use sodium cromoglicate eye drops to manage hayfever symptoms.
 Second-generation of antihistamine (non-drowsy).
 Non-drowsy antihistamines available over the counter include:

 Both loratadine and cetirizine can be bought from shops and in pharmacies in larger pack sizes.

 Drowsy antihistamines, such as chlorphenamine (Piriton), promethazine, and diphenhydramine are pharmacy-only medicines.
-Over the counter drowsy-antihistamines can be used to manage allergies, and more commonly used as products to help temporarily with sleep disturbances (over the counter sleeping pills), active ingredients found in ‘cold and flu’ products and anti-sickness tablets.
+Over the counter drowsy-antihistamines can be used to manage allergies, and are more commonly used as products to help temporarily with sleep disturbances (over the counter sleeping pills), active ingredients found in ‘cold and flu’ products, and anti-sickness tablets.

 New fexofenadine over the counter brings a broader choice to patients who seek relief from seasonal allergies.
 Fexofenadine has a good safety profile and interacts with a small number of other drugs, making it a good choice as a non-drowsy antihistamine.